carpentries-incubator/hpc-intro/_episodes/01-bash.md

 > > Applications Documents    Library      Music        > > Public
 > > Desktop      Downloads    Movies       Pictures
 > > ~~~
-> > In addition you should also note that the
+> > In addition you should also note that the preamble before the prompt (`$`) is different.
+This is very important for making sure you know what system you are issuing commands on when in the shell.
 > {: .solution}
 {: .challenge}